 Whiplash is often the butt of jokes about car accidents.
 Whenever a character in a movie or sitcom is faking an injury in order to sue someone, they usually wear a neck brace and claim to have whiplash.
 While it’s true that it can be hard to provide medical evidence of whiplash—and therefore, easy to pretend you have it when you don’t—the effects of a whiplash injury can be severe, painful, and debilitating.
 At the Mottley Law Firm, we focus on representing car accident clients with serious injuries.
-If you are experiencing extreme pain and physical limitations after suffering whiplash in a car accident, call us to schedule your free consultation.
+If you are experiencing extreme pain and physical limitations after suffering whiplash in a car accident, call our personal injury lawyers in Richmond to schedule your free consultation.
 We’ll help you decide what actions to take.

 What Is Whiplash?